 1) What kind of music did you start out listening to?

-2) In a local music scene that has more bars than music venues, what is your advice for singer/songwriters trying to establish themselves in this area?
+2) What is your advice for singer/songwriters trying to establish themselves in this area?